 A 50% discount on cloud plans for educational institutions and non-profit organizations.

 VersionOne is an elder member of the Agile ecosystem (since 2002), an enterprise solution that helps large organizations develop and deliver software.
 It is a powerful Agile application lifecycle management platform that covers everything from team to portfolio level of a company, incorporating a number of Agile tools.
-Among features available in VersionOne, you will find Agile portfolio management, project management, business intelligence, collaboration, program management, quality management, and hub integration.
+Among features available in VersionOne, you will find Agile portfolio management, project management, business intelligence, collaboration, agile program management, quality management, and hub integration.
 It supports various Agile methodologies and frameworks such as Scrum, Kanban, SAFe®, Lean and XP.

 - Agile portfolio management